Techzaa-Interview/Backend-Interview-QnA/README.md

 3. **What is the difference between `GET` and `POST` methods in PHP?**

 4. **What are PHP Sessions and how are they different from Cookies?**

+5. **How does PHP handle file uploads and what are the common configuration options for managing uploads?**